 Matfer Bourgeat Saucier is shaped like a half circle with a flat end.
 It curves from the bottom of base and tapers gently to the top.
 This shape allows for liquid to evaporate quickly due to the increase surface area at the rim of the pan.
 Measuring the length, I found that the top is 8.5 inch in diameter and the flat base has a width if 5 inch.
 A 3.5 inch reduction in side.

 Typically this small cooking surface is not desirable.
 However, this saucier has a curved interior that allows a wisk to contour to the edges.
 When you are cooking or making sauces this is one of the primary benefit of a saucier.
 Other shape design like the windsor pan does not have this gentle slope.
-Other sauciers like those from Mauviel and Falk has a sharp edge.
+Sauciers like those from Mauviel and Falk has a sharp edge.
 That is not desirable when you are whisking.
 You have to really dig in there to get at those corners.

 Copper and Stainless Steel

 Matfer Bourgeat copper cookware typically comes in a bi metal copper and stainless steel configuration.
 The stainless steel lining gives you the durability of stainless steel.
 When searing, you do not have to worry about the tin melting or wearing down through normal use.
 The downside to this is that some claim that stainless steel negatively affects the thermal conductivity of the copper.
 However, in my opinion, the thickness of the stainless steel is so thin that it does not matter that much.
 I much rather take a hit in performance than pay for a retin that cost as much as the pan itself.